-You may have heard about CoQ10 when taken internally can be related to heart health.
-The Mayo Clinic notes that it may help lower blood pressure and reduce angina, and other studies show it may be helpful for a number of things.
+What on earth is CoQ10?
+You may have heard about CoQ10 for internal use, as it can be related to heart health.
+The Mayo Clinic notes that it may help lower blood pressure and reduce angina, and other studies show it may be helpful for a realm of different internal conditions.

-This nutrient is also helpful in skin care, however.
-As we age, our bodies naturally produce less of it, so not only does it help to take supplements, but if you apply CoQ10 topically, you’ll find your skin responding with more energy.
+However, this little known powerhouse of a nutrient is also extremely helpful in skin care.
+As we age, our bodies naturally produce less of it.
+So not only does it help to take supplements, but if you apply CoQ10 topically, you’ll find your skin responding with more energy.

 CoQ10 is short for “coenzyme Q10,” which is a substance similar to a vitamin found in every cell of the body.
 Also called “ubiquinone,” this nutrient is absolutely essential for the basic functioning of the human cell, participating in the generation of energy as well as in protecting the body from damaging free radicals.